-Please Note: With a foot pedal connected ensure pre-set upslope/downslope settings are set to zero.
+Please Note: With a foot pedal connected ensure pre-set upslope/downslope settings are set to zero as slope up/down control is now determined by the user pressing and depressing the foot pedal.

 Before starting any welding activity ensure that you have suitable eye protection and protective clothing.
 Also take the necessary steps to protect any persons within the welding area.